 If you are planning to combine a visit to both Glasgow and Loch Lomond you can check out Laurence’s post about a 2 day visit to both Glasgow and Loch Lomond as well as the Pack More In website, which has lots of practical information and tips for visiting both places in a short amount of time (e.g., a weekend).
-Once in the area, we also recommend checking out one of the local visitor centers which are located in several towns throughout the area to pick up brochures and maps, as well as ask about local sites and events.
+We also have a guide to more day trips from Glasgow for further inspiration.

 10 Things to do in Loch Lomond & the Trossachs National Park

 Loch Lomond is a popular spot for nature lovers and is a popular weekend escape for locals from Glasgow, Stirling, and Edinburgh for a couple of days of outdoor pursuits.The top things to do in the area involve outdoor activities, such as hiking, boating, kayaking, fishing, stargazing, climbing, camping, and cycling.
 But there are also other things to do such as challenging yourself at adventure parks, visiting historical and cultural attractions, exploring small towns, whisky distillery tours, golfing, and buying local produce at farmers’ markets.

 Hiking, Climbing, & Cycling

 Cyclists and mountain bikers also have a lot of options around Loch Lomond.
 There are a number of cycle routes around Loch Lomond, and you can choose from easy, mostly flat paths to more difficult mountain bike trails.
 One of the more popular bike paths is the West Loch Lomond Cycle Path which is suitable for leisure cyclists and families.

 Sightseeing Boat Cruise

 Loch Lomond & The Trossoachs National Park contains 22 lochs and 39 miles of coastline around three Clyde sea lochs so it should be no surprise that many people visit this area for a bit of time on or near the water.
 In addition to the sightseeing boat rides mentioned earlier, the area offers the opportunity for boating, fishing, kayaking, canoeing, sailing, swimming, windsurfing, paddleboarding, seaplane rides, and even river sledging.

 If you love adventure parks, then you’ll be happy to know that you’ll have your choice of adventures parks in this area.
 The two main ones are GoApe in Aberfoyle and TreeZone in Balloch.
 Both offer treetop aerial courses that are appropriate for older children and adults, but do check age, weight, and height requirements before you go.

 Enjoy the Small Towns and Villages

 During your stay, I’d ask about any local events or festivals which are always fun to attend.
-If you enjoy farmer’s markets, you might wan to plan a stop at the popular local Farmer’s Market at Loch Lomond Shores in Balloch, which takes places each month on the first and third Sunday.
+If you enjoy farmer’s markets, you might want to plan a stop at the popular local Farmer’s Market at Loch Lomond Shores in Balloch, which takes places each month on the first and third Sunday.
 You can find fresh produce, meats, seafood, bread, sweets, soaps, and other local products at the market.

 Stay in a Cozy B&B, Cabin, or Campsite